What is Camelina Oil?

 Why are Omega-6 fatty acids important for horses?

-While often touted as the “bad” omega fatty acids, Omega-6 fatty acids are necessary in well-balanced, moderate dosings.
-Omega-6s stimulate the immune system and assist in urine production, electrolyte balance, and digestion (all things that are super important for a healthy horse!).
-In addition, Omega-6s help fight off infection and are exceptionally effective when you’re looking to add some weight onto your horse.
+In well-balanced and moderate dosing, Omega-6 fatty acids are necessary in horse’s diet.
+For example, Omega-6s stimulate the immune system and assist in urine production, electrolyte balance, and digestion.
+These properties are important to maintain a healthy horse.
+Omega-6s also help fight off infection and are exceptionally effective when you’re looking to add some weight onto your horse.
+Excel’s camelina oil has an ideal ratio of Omega-3 to Omega-6, making it the perfect addition to any horses diet.

 Spread the word